fjadidi2001/CS50X/Python-learning/readme.md

 Selection is like a fork in the road.
 It allows your programs to decide which path to take. =>if-else statements

+**Conditional statements allow you to program machines that make decisions.**

 <br>